 Webpack 2's new features.
 These changes were of course in response to the great overhaul that took place in

 ES6+.
-I was a bit sceptical at first, because I thought that nothing could replace the modularity of the
+I was a bit skeptical at first, because I thought that nothing could replace the modularity of the

 Gulp workflow.
 But, after getting to know